The-Microservice-Dungeon/docs/docs/robot/robot.md

 ## Upgrade transaction

-* game service: issues the command which was received by the player to the trading service
+* Game service: issues the command which was received by the player to the trading service
-* trading service: processes the command, checks if position is a spacestation, checks if player has enough money, sends request to robot, receives answer from robot, adjusts wallet of player and throws success or failure event.
+* Trading service: processes the command, checks if position is a space station, checks if player has enough money, sends request to robot, receives answer from robot, adjusts wallet of player and throws success or failure event.
 The trading service is using a REST call to the robot service for this.

 >**POST**